On Generalizations of Pairwise Compatibility Graphs: Introduction

 \paragraph{Results and organization of the paper.}

 In this paper we investigate the classes of PCG, \Intg, \ORg\ and \ANDg: we study how these classes are related to each other and to other graph classes known in the literature.

-More precisely, in Section~\ref{sec:Preliminaries} we give the formal definitions of PCGs and some of its subclasses and \Intg s; we recall some of the properties of these classes which will be used in the following.
+More precisely, in Section~\ref{sec:Preliminaries} we give the formal definitions of PCGs and some of its subclasses and \Intg s; we recall some of the properties of these classes which will be used in the rest of the paper.
 In Section~\ref{sec:definitions_and_or} we provide the formal definition of the two new classes of \ORg s and \ANDg s.

 In Section~\ref{sec:interval} we focus on \Intg s: it is known that every graph $G(V,E)$ is an \Int{|E|} \cite{multiintervalPCG}, it was an open problem to determine whether there exists a constant $k$ for which the \Int{k}\ class contained every graph; here we answer this question by showing that, for every integer $k$, there exists a bipartite graph that is not in \Int{k}.
 Furthermore, we improve the result of \cite{multiintervalPCG} concerning the minimum $k$ for which an arbitrary graph is in \Int{k}.